 There will be a Mass of Christian Burial at Blessed Sacrament Church, 2121 Rowley Avenue, Madison on Saturday, November 6, 2021, at 2 pm.
 There will be a visitation at the church from 12:30 until the time of the Mass.
 The Mass will be livestreamed.
-A link will be provided on the Phil’s tribute page on the Cress website.
+Please follow this link to view the Mass: https://www.youtube.com/watch?v=J4eAb5ySaIs.
 There will be a celebration of Phil’s life at the Fluno Center, 601 University Ave, Madison, following Mass from 3:30 pm to 6 pm.
 With everyone’s health and safety in mind, we ask that anyone attending the reception be vaccinated.

 In lieu of flowers donations can be made in Phil’s name to the Ronald McDonald House, www.rmhcmadison.org